 Richard Foss has been a restaurant critic and food writer for over 30 years and has taught classes in culinary history and Elizabethan theater at UCLA Extension.
 He has authored articles for two culinary encyclopedias, as well as books about the histories of rum and of food in flight, from the zeppelin era to the space age.
 He's also a board member of the Culinary Historians of Southern California.

-Richard will be moderating The Restaurant Revolution: How Angelenos Transformed Modern Food Culture at the Taper Auditorium in Central Library on Sunday, August 26.
+Richard will be moderating The Restaurant Revolution: How Angelenos Transformed Modern Food Culture at the Taper Auditorium in Central Library.
 This Chef's Panel discussion will feature Piero Selvaggio, Charles Perry, Akasha Richmond and Jet Tila.
 We wanted to ask Richard some questions before the event to learn more about him.
 He's a fascinating guy!

 What book Is currently on your nightstand?

 Two of them: Los Angeles Wine, A History From the Mission Era to the Present by Stuart Byles, and Fools and Mortals by Bernard Cornwell.
 The latter is there because my wife just finished reading it and kept telling me how brilliant it is, and I want to see whether I agree.
 I’m just about finished with the Byles book, so will know soon what I think of Cornwell.

 What was your favorite book when you were a child?